Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Thermoplastic Elastomer (TPE)

-TPE is a class of engineered materials that exhibit high elasticity and can easily extrude into custom shapes like other thermoplastics.
-TPEs possess rubber-like characteristics, and they have a wide range of hardness which can be measured by a Shore durometer scale.
-Unlike rubber, TPEs use physical cross-linking, which can be reversed by heating, making them highly recyclable without affecting their mechanical properties.
-The types of TPEs are polyether block amide, copolyester, thermoplastic urethane, polyolefin elastomer, cross-linked TPE, and styrenic block copolymers.
-TPEs are used in the automotive, construction, and electronics industry.
+TPEs (thermoplastic elastomers) are engineered materials known for their high elasticity and ease of extrusion into custom shapes.
+They exhibit rubber-like properties and can vary in hardness, measured using a Shore durometer scale.
+Unlike traditional rubber, TPEs use physical cross-linking, which is reversible with heating, allowing for high recyclability without compromising mechanical properties.
+Common types of TPEs include polyether block amide, copolyester, thermoplastic urethane, polyolefin elastomer, cross-linked TPE, and styrenic block copolymers.
+TPEs are widely used in the automotive, construction, and electronics industries.

 Thermoplastic Polyurethane (TPU)

-TPU is a type of TPE that has characteristics of both plastics and rubbers.
-It is a high-performance polymer that has high tensile strength, durability, flexibility, elasticity, thermal stability, and load-bearing capacity.
-It has good UV and chemical resistance and is compatible with oils, greases, and solvents.
-It also has good abrasion resistance.
-It is breathable and ergonomic; hence it can be used as an edge trim for chairs and tables and as a material for sportswear and footwear.
-There are flame retardant TPU grades that can be used to protect cables, wires, and electronic components.
+TPU (thermoplastic polyurethane) is a type of TPE that combines the qualities of both plastics and rubbers.
+Known for its high tensile strength, durability, flexibility, elasticity, and thermal stability, TPU also offers excellent UV and chemical resistance, as well as compatibility with oils, greases, and solvents.
+Its good abrasion resistance makes it suitable for various applications.
+TPU is breathable and ergonomic, making it ideal for edge trims on chairs and tables, as well as for sportswear and footwear.
+Additionally, flame-retardant TPU grades are available for protecting cables, wires, and electronic components.

 Polycarbonate Plastic

-Polycarbonate is an amorphous and transparent thermoplastic that has good impact resistance, dimensional stability, abrasion resistance, and electrical insulation.
-It possesses flame retardant properties, and it has excellent optical properties comparable to glass.
-It has good chemical resistance that can withstand diluted acids and alcohols.
-It is moderately resistant to oils and greases; however, it can be attacked by alkalis and halogenated hydrocarbons.
-Polycarbonates are used in automotive, medical, construction, architectural, and electrical applications.
+Polycarbonate is an amorphous, transparent thermoplastic known for its excellent impact resistance, dimensional stability, and abrasion resistance.
+It offers flame retardant properties and has optical clarity comparable to glass.
+While it resists diluted acids and alcohols, it is moderately resistant to oils and greases but can be degraded by alkalis and halogenated hydrocarbons.
+Polycarbonates are widely used in automotive, medical, construction, architectural, and electrical applications.

 Cellulose Acetate Butyrate

-Butyrate is commonly known as cellulose acetate butyrate (CAB).
-It is derived from cellulose by chemical modification using butyric and acetic acids through the Viscose process.
-This modification also makes cellulose a thermoplastic material.
-Butyrate is a transparent and rigid plastic with high dimensional stability and impact resistance.
-They are strong, flexible, durable, resistant to UV and most chemicals, and have low moisture absorption.
-They are easy to process and decorate; it has an attractive and glossy appearance.
-Butyrate is used as a tubing material, decorative trim, panels for illuminated signs, bathroom fittings, and others.
+Butyrate, commonly known as cellulose acetate butyrate (CAB), is derived from cellulose through chemical modification with butyric and acetic acids using the Viscose process.
+This modification transforms cellulose into a thermoplastic material.
+Butyrate is a transparent, rigid plastic known for its high dimensional stability and impact resistance.
+It is strong, flexible, durable, and resistant to UV and most chemicals, with low moisture absorption.
+Easy to process and decorate, it has an attractive, glossy appearance.
+Butyrate is used in applications such as tubing, decorative trim, panels for illuminated signs, and bathroom fittings.

 Leading Manufacturers and Suppliers

-Plastic extrusion is a continuous and high-volume manufacturing process in which a thermoplastic resin (in powder, pellet, or granule form) is homogeneously melted and then forced into a shaping die by pressure.
-The hole on the shaping die plate contains the final shape and thickness of the plastic channel.
-The extruded product is called an extrudate.
-Plastic extrusion is commonly performed in a single screw extruder.
+Plastic extrusion is a continuous, high-volume manufacturing process where thermoplastic resin (in powder, pellet, or granule form) is melted and forced through a shaping die under pressure.
+The die's hole determines the final shape and thickness of the plastic channel.
+The resulting product is known as an extrudate.
+This process is typically carried out using a single screw extruder.

 Plastic extruders consist of a rotating extruder screw housed in a barrel equipped with heaters that melt the screw.
 The resin flows in the annular space between the barrel and extruder screw and is gradually heated as it progresses to the shaping die.
 As the extruder screw rotates, the resin is pushed forward from the feed zone to the metering zone until it is injected into the shaping die.
 Plastic extruders consist of three zones: